Sanmarcsoft/Sitrec2/docs/Starlink.md

 The location will either be a fixed location (on the ground), or a moving location (usually in the air).

 If you don't know the exact location, just use the best guess.
-For a fixed location you can just move the camera with the "C" key, or enter in a specific Lat/Lon in the camera menu (Tip: if you have a lat, lon pair you can post them both in Lat box and the Lon will also be updated. )
+For a fixed location you can just move the camera with the "C" key, or enter a specific Lat/Lon in the camera menu (Tip: if you have a lat, lon pair you can post them both in Lat box and the Lon will also be updated. )

 You can look up a city or street address using the "Lookup" option in the Camera menu.

 The camera's altitude defaults to 6m above sea level (about 20 feet) to clear the inaccurate terrain.
 You might want to raise this a bit or lower it to eye level as you refine things.
 If you're recreating an aerial sighting without a track file (i.e., ADSB or MISB FMV), then you should uncheck Above Ground Level, and set the altitude to whatever was reported, or a typical 30,000 feet if unknown (less for small planes)

-If the camera is on a plane then you can drag in the track.
+If the camera is on a plane, then you can drag in the track.
 The camera will automatically be set to follow that track if you've not edited anything yet.
 But you'll usually want to set the time first.
 So drag it in, then under the camera menu, select the track from the "Camera Track" drop-down.

 If the camera is off in space, that means you've got the date/time very wrong.
 You can go to the Time menu and then Sync Time to (select track) to sync to the start time of the track to figure out what went wrong.